hejny/webgpt/assets/ai/wallpaper/gallery/Pavol_Hejn_a_wallpaper_with_a_single_line_drawing_of_a_drone_ag_53450a5f-8ac0-44eb-9516-58b5fe0bb181-0_1.content.md

 Write me markdown content of website with wallpaper:

-"A wallpaper with a single line drawing of a drone, against a background of geometric shapes in complementary colors."
+"A wallpaper with a single line drawing of a drone, against a background of geometric shapes in Com<wbr>ple<wbr>men<wbr>ta<wbr>ry colors."

 The header of the page should not be copy of the text but rather a real content of the website which is using this wallpaper.